Transformers Learn to Achieve Second-Order Convergence Rates for In-Context Linear Regression

 26 Oct 2023 · Deqing Fu, Tian-Qi Chen, Robin Jia, Vatsal Sharan ·

-Transformers are remarkably good at in-context learning (ICL) -- learning from demonstrations without parameter updates -- but how they perform ICL remains a mystery.
-Recent work suggests that Transformers may learn in-context by internally running Gradient Descent, a first-order optimization method.
-In this paper, we instead demonstrate that Transformers learn to implement higher-order optimization methods to perform ICL.
-Focusing on in-context linear regression, we show that Transformers learn to implement an algorithm very similar to Iterative Newton's Method, a higher-order optimization method, rather than Gradient Descent.
-Empirically, we show that predictions from successive Transformer layers closely match different iterations of Newton's Method linearly, with each middle layer roughly computing 3 iterations.
-In contrast, exponentially more Gradient Descent steps are needed to match an additional Transformers layer; this suggests that Transformers have an comparable rate of convergence with high-order methods such as Iterative Newton, which are exponentially faster than Gradient Descent.
+Transformers excel at in-context learning (ICL) -- learning from demonstrations without parameter updates -- but how they do so remains a mystery.
+Recent work suggests that Transformers may internally run Gradient Descent (GD), a first-order optimization method, to perform ICL.
+In this paper, we instead demonstrate that Transformers learn to approximate second-order optimization methods for ICL.
+For in-context linear regression, Transformers share a similar convergence rate as Iterative Newton's Method, both exponentially faster than GD.
+Empirically, predictions from successive Transformer layers closely match different iterations of Newton's Method linearly, with each middle layer roughly computing 3 iterations; thus, Transformers and Newton's method converge at roughly the same rate.
+In contrast, Gradient Descent converges exponentially more slowly.
 We also show that Transformers can learn in-context on ill-conditioned data, a setting where Gradient Descent struggles but Iterative Newton succeeds.
-Finally, we show theoretical results which support our empirical findings and have a close correspondence with them: we prove that Transformers can implement $k$ iterations of Newton's method with $\mathcal{O}(k)$ layers.
+Finally, to corroborate our empirical findings, we prove that Transformers can implement $k$ iterations of Newton's method with $k + \mathcal{O}(1)$ layers.

 PDF Abstract